Asian shares mostly higher, echoing Wall Street rebound - NewsBreak

 The market’s choppy start to the week follows four straight weeks of gains for the benchmark S&P 500 on hopes that inflation is peaking and that the Federal Reserve could ease up on its aggressive interest rate hikes.
 The central bank has been raising short-term interest rates to help slow economic growth and cool the hottest inflation in 40 years.

-Wall Street is worried that the Fed could hit the brakes too hard and send the economy into a recession.
-Any signal that inflation could be peaking or retreating has helped ease some of those worries.
+Wall Street is worried that the Fed could hit the brakes too hard and send the economy into a recession, and any signal that inflation could be peaking or retreating has helped ease some of those worries.

 Investors are also keeping a close watch on how inflation is affecting businesses and consumers.
 Spending has slowed and the broader economy has already contracted for two straight quarters.
 Several big retailers will give investors more detail on how their businesses are holding up when they report earnings this week.